 Where to buy solar shingles

 Solar roof shingles have only been around since 2005, and because the technology is relatively new, there isn’t a lot of data to indicate whether they have as long of a lifespan as traditional solar panels.
 It can also be difficult to find a contractor that installs solar roof shingles.

 However, solar roof tiles are becoming increasingly popular for aesthetic reasons.
 They can be a good option for property owners subject to homeowners’ association (HOA) regulations – because solar shingles are thin and lie flat on the roof, they look more like a standard rooftop, and can be a good alternative if your HOA restricts the use of solar panels.

-While some homeowners think that conventional solar panels look bulky, we at EnergySage think that solar panels look cool on homes.
+While some homeowners think that conventional solar panels look bulky, we at EnergySage think that solar panels look pretty good on homes.
 Manufacturers are recognizing that homeowners want visually pleasing solar energy systems, and are creating more appealing panels in response (have you seen these gorgeous all-black panels?
 So sleek!).

 Regardless of solar panels or solar roof shingles, the best way to go solar is to compare all of your options in one place.
 Homeowners should register their property to get multiple quotes for a solar energy system, and then compare the quotes side-by-side to easily understand their pros and cons.
 When you register on EnergySage, you can specifically note that you’re interested in solar roof shingles!
 While many of our installers work with traditional PV panels, some may also be able to provide you with quotes for low-cost solar roof shingles, too.